meghanto/proj3E-PBR/README.md

 **Note:** The screenshots folder has helpful outputs showing just specific channel values as color for the default config parameters.
+**Note:** The results of all dot products must be positive!